asitkumar26/School_District_Analysis/README.md

 This project is about School district analysis where the insights about the school performances have been derived to analyze further.
 The results have been derived primarily in 2 different slices i.e. District wise and School wise analysis.

-Purpose of this project is to analyze how the school performances have been and if any trend can be derived so that it can be improvised further.
+Purpose of this project is to analyze how the school performances have been and if any trend can be derived so that it can be improvised further in future.

 ## School District Analysis Results: